Abhivarsha03/Database_gui/README.md

 pip install flask psychopg2

--Then add connection from postgre to flask and perform operation -First run data.py then run app.py file using python file
+-Then add connection from postgre to flask and perform operation -First run data.py then run app.py file using python file,

 python data.py

-Check whether added course values is there or not python app.py
+Check whether added course values is there or not,

+python app.py

 front-end:html,css framework:flask db: postgreSQL